 The pros of electricity:

-- Heat pumps—devices that can both heat and cool a home in the same way a furnace and air conditioning unit do—make electricity an affordable option for some people.
+- Heat pumps—devices that can both heat and cool a home in the same way a furnace and air conditioning unit do—make electricity costs an affordable option for some people.
 Determining when a heat pump costs less than natural gas depends on the size of your home as well as how well insulated and sealed it is.
-A large, old home will be more expensive than a smaller, well insulated home.
+A large, old home will be more expensive than a smaller, well-insulated home.

 Cons of electricity:

 - Older electrical resistance equipment such as electric furnaces, electric wall heaters, electric space heaters, and electric baseboard heaters are severely inefficient, adding to the increased use and cost of electricity.
+Older, out-of-date equipment can contribute to higher electric heating costs.

 Pros of natural gas:

 - Natural gas is considered a “green” fuel that helps reduce the ecological damage caused by the use of other fuels such as electricity or wood.
-It burns cleaner than electricity and other fuels, which means less carbon dioxide, less sulfur dioxide, less nitrogen oxides and no mercury emissions.
+It burns cleaner than electricity and other fuels, which means less carbon dioxide, less sulfur dioxide, less nitrogen oxides, and no mercury emissions.
 That all adds up to cleaner air, a decrease in acid rain, and a safer food supply.

-- Natural gas pipelines are considered one of the safest forms of energy transportation in the U.S. Service from local natural gas companies or utility companies is convenient and ensures that gas supply is consistently available.
+- Natural gas lines are considered one of the safest forms of energy transportation in the U.S. Service from local natural gas companies or utility companies is convenient and ensures that gas supply is consistently available.

 Cons of natural gas: